SpaceVim/SpaceVim/docs/development.md

 - All the layer files.
 - The documentation

-For files not belonging to SpaceVim like local packages and libraries, refer to the header file.
+For files not belonging to SpaceVim like bundle packages, refer to the header file.
 Those files should not have an empty header, we may not accept code without a proper header file.

 ### Conventions

 SpaceVim is based on conventions, mainly for naming functions, keybindings definition and writing documentation.
-Please read the [conventions](https://spacevim.org/conventions/) before your first contribution to get to know them.
+Please read these [conventions](../conventions/) to make sure you understand them before you contribute code or documentation for the first time.

-### Git commit style guide
+### Commit style guide

 A git commit message consists a three distinct parts separated by black line.